-- A knowledge and mastery of all aspects of the literacy process; - A knowledge of those skills necessary to select, administer, and interpret informal and formal assessments used to examine children's and adolescents' literacy strengths and weaknesses; - A knowledge of how to effectively support English Language Learners (ELLs); - A knowledge of and ability to design literacy environments to support culturally and linguistically diverse learners; - A knowledge of the abilities and skills which enhance a teacher- student-parent relationship in working with students: - A knowledge of those skills necessary to recognize and accommodate for individual differences in literacy instruction; - A knowledge of how to plan, supervise, and enhance programs as a literacy coach; - A knowledge of how to effectively support and mentor educators and serve as a literacy coach; - A knowledge of the relationship of literacy skills to subject-matter content areas; and - A knowledge of significant research conducted in literacy education.
+- A knowledge and mastery of all aspects of the literacy process; - A knowledge of those skills necessary to select, administer, and interpret informal and formal assessments used to examine children's and adolescents' literacy strengths and weaknesses; - A knowledge of how to effectively support English Language Learners (ELLs); - A knowledge of and ability to design literacy environments to support culturally and linguistically diverse learners; - A knowledge of the abilities and skills which enhance a teacher- student-parent relationship in working with students; - A knowledge of those skills necessary to recognize and accommodate for individual differences in literacy instruction; - A knowledge of how to plan, supervise, and enhance programs as a literacy coach; - A knowledge of how to effectively support and mentor educators and serve as a literacy coach; - A knowledge of the relationship of literacy skills to subject-matter content areas; and - A knowledge of significant research conducted in literacy education.

-- 1. Completion of the online graduate application along with the non-refundable application fee. - 2.
-Submission of an official transcript of the baccalaureate degree and all other undergraduate and graduate work directly from each accredited college or university.
-Applicants are expected to have a 2.5 cumulative undergraduate grade point average. - 3.
-Submission of valid teaching certificate issued by South Carolina or another state.
+1. 1.
+Completion of the online graduate application along with the non-refundable application fee.

+2. Submission of an official transcript of the baccalaureate degree and all other undergraduate and graduate work directly from each accredited college or university.
+Applicants are expected to have a 2.5 cumulative undergraduate grade point average.